moffzilla/abx-Powershell/README.md

 Now let's package the main handler.psm1 script with the customized installed Modules Both your script and dependency elements must be stored at the root level of the ZIP package.
-When creating the ZIP package in a Linux environment, you might encounter a problem where the package content is not stored at the root level.
-If you encounter this problem, create the package by running the zip -r command in your command-line shell.
+When creating the ZIP package in a Linux environment, you might encounter a problem where the package content is not stored at the root level, make sure to create the package by running the zip -r command in your command-line shell.

 	root@ubuntu_server:~/powershell/abx-powershell# zip -r --exclude=*.zip -X VRA_Powershell_vro_05.zip .